zio/zio/docs/reference/stream/zstream/operations.md

 We can launch the Kafka consumer, the HTTP server, and our job runner and fork them, and then wait using `ZIO.never`.
 This will indeed wait, but if something happens to any of them and if they crash, nothing happens.
 So our application just hangs and remains up without anything working in the background.
 So this approach does not work properly.

 So another idea is to watch background components.
-The `ZIO#forkScoped` enables us to race all forked fibers in a `Scope`.
-By using `ZIO.raceAll` as soon as one of those fibers terminates with either success or failure, it will interrupt all the rest components as the part of the release action of `Scope`:
+By using `ZIO.raceFirst` as soon as one of those fibers terminates with either success or failure, it will interrupt all the rest of the components:

 ```scala mdoc:invisible
 val kafkaConsumer     : ZStream[Any, Nothing, Int] = ZStream.fromZIO(ZIO.succeed(???))